 - ISO 1600 very fast night use, low light, freeze frame

-These are a lot of pictures for you to visually analyze; however that is exactly what you are going to do.
-Ask yourself questions?
+Ask yourself questions.
 Is my optimal setting the best picture?
-Are there some settings that produced a better picture than the optimal setting?
+Are there some settings that produce a better picture than the optimal setting?
 By analyzing and criticizing this work, you have increased you body of experience and photographic knowledge.
 Criticizing your work is how you grow creatively.
 Experimentation has great value in developing our visual skills.
 You are developing insight and creative judgment not just memorizing a formula.

 Don't Miss The Next New Article!